 An organisational level WHS management system (WHSMS) is a risk-based and systematic approach to managing work health and safety that is integrated with a PCBU's established business practices and procedures to ensure effective implementation of risk controls.
-The level of detail of a WHSMS should reflect the risk profile and complexity of the activities being undertaken.
+A WHSMS must be prepared to a level of detail that reflects the risk profile and complexity of the activities being undertaken.

 When developing a WHSMS, consultation with the workforce is essential to gain a full understanding of the work environment and the specific nature of tasks and the associated hazards in the workplace.
 This consultation should also be ongoing as individual components of the management system are reviewed and improved.
+A WHSMS may form part of a broader management system for an offshore infrastructure project.